rootulp/cosmos-sdk/README.md

 1. The addition of a `start_time` to the vesting module's `MsgCreateVestingAccount` so that vesting accounts can be created with a delayed start time.
 1. The addition of a voter attribute to the `EventTypeProposalVote` event
 1. Allow celestia-app to override the default consensus params via the `init` command

-Modifications that need to be investigated:

-1. In server/util.go remove `conf.Consensus.TimeoutCommit = 5 * time.Second`

 Modifications that make it easier to maintain this fork: